IPMUCD3/ipmucd3.github.io/fugakuAI.md

 Jia Liu (Kavli IPMU)

 ## Acknowledgement
-The travel support is available from Program for Promoting Researches on the Supercomputer Fugaku: Structure and Evolution of the Universe Unraveled by Fusion of Simulation and AI; Grant Number JPMXP1020230406.
+This workshop is supported by Program for Promoting Researches on the Supercomputer Fugaku: Structure and Evolution of the Universe Unraveled by Fusion of Simulation and AI; Grant Number JPMXP1020230406, and JSPS KAKENHI grant No 21H04488.

 This page is created by Kateryna Vovk (Kavli IPMU).